Nursing Studies leading to professional registration as an Adult Nurse

-You’ll need a 2:2 degree in a relevant area such as social sciences, human sciences, biomedical sciences, public services, and GCSE Mathematics, English and Science.
-You’ll also need to show that you have 650 hours of health care experience.
+You'll need a minimum 2:2 undergraduate honours degree in a relevant subject (eg social sciences, human sciences, biomedical sciences, public services).
+You'll also need GCSE Mathematics, English and Science.

 Months of entry

 Our approach to teaching is innovative.
 Instead of sitting in a lecture theatre, you’ll work on solutions to specific problems.
 This helps you develop the skills and the confidence you need.
 You’ll study alongside other health care professionals in a health care setting.